-- A. The Grammatical Issue.
-As you quite correctly expressed it yourself, the form $\pi\iota\sigma\tau\epsilon\dot{\nu}\sigma\eta\tau\epsilon$ is Aor Subj and has a oristic, indefinite, often punctiliar significance.
+A. The Grammatical Issue.
+As you quite correctly expressed it yourself, the form $\pi{1}\sigma{1}\varepsilon{1}$ or Subj aoristic, indefinite, has often punctiliar and significance.
 The implication of this in a sentence such as the present one is that the recipients of the Gospel or its readers, or intended readers, if you like, are not yet believers, but that it is hoped that by reading the account presented so far, faith will be awakened in them and that they will come to recognize Jesus as the Messiah, i.e. as God's Son.
-If we, on the other hand, follow the Pres Subj $\pi\iota\sigma\tau\epsilon\dot{\nu}\eta\tau\epsilon$, then the implication is that the recipients or intended readers of the Gospel are already believers and that by reading his account (sc. the Gospel) they will be confirmed in their faith and will continue (to grow) in it (the aspect of continuity).
-These are the facts, stated briefly, of the grammatical aspect of the problem. - B. The Text-Critical Issue.
+If we, on the other hand, follow the Pres Subj $\pi{1}\sigma{\tau}\varepsilon{1}$ of the implication is that the recipients or intended readers of the Gospel are already believers and that by reading his account (sc. the Gospel) they will be confirmed in their faith and will continue (to grow) in it (the aspect of continuity).
+These are the facts, stated briefly, of the grammatical aspect of the problem.

+B. The Text-Critical Issue.
 Now, whether these two verses can throw any light on the question of the purpose of the Gospel is dependent on which of the two readings is the reading that the Author wrote down when he authored the Gospel.